Bad Soden (Taunus) station: History

 The station was opened on 22 May 1847 as the terminus of the Soden Railway.
 This joined Soden with the nearest large town, Höchst, where it connected with the Taunus Railway from Frankfurt to Wiesbaden opened in 1839.
 The line and associated works were taken over by the Prussian state railways on 3 May 1872.

 The station was rebuilt in its present form with two tracks as part of the construction of the connection to the Rhine-Main S-Bahn in 1978.
 At the same time, the new Limes line was built for the S-Bahn from Bad Soden station to Niederhöchstadt via Schwalbach, connecting to Frankfurt via Eschborn.

 Services

-Line S3 of the Rhine-Main S-Bahn runs over the Limes line from Bad Soden to Darmstadtvia Frankfurt Hauptbahnhof.
+Line S3 of the Rhine-Main S-Bahn runs over the Limes line from Bad Soden to Frankfurt South station via Frankfurt Hauptbahnhof.
 Between 1979 and 1997, it also reversed at Bad Soden and continued over the Soden line to Frankfurt-Hoechst.
 Since 1997, the Frankfurt-Königsteiner Eisenbahn (now rebranded as the Hessische Landesbahn—Hessian State Railways) has operated the Soden line.
 Despite the fact that the line is electrified, it is operated, along with the Hessische Landesbahn's other routes through the Taunus, by a diesel multiple unit (usually a VT 2E, sometimes a LINT).

 The bus stop at the station is served by local bus routes 253, 803, 810, 811, 812 and 828.